If you've blocked our ad, please consider unblocking it.

 - Several small changes are present to level geometry and ring layouts across the game.
 A notable example is a set of rings in Green Hills spelling the word "END" (one of the level designers listed in the credits) was added.
 These changes are minor and don't appear to be done to make the stages easier to navigate with the restricted view as per the stage changes in the Game Gear version of Sonic the Hedgehog.

 - The geometry of several boss fight areas were made smaller to accommodate the smaller fixed screen.
-For example, the Green Hills arena is much narrower, and the Crystal Egg's boss omits the horizontal pipe exit on the left.
+For example, the Green Hills arena is much narrower, and the Crystal Egg's boss makes the horizontal pipe exit on the left invisible.

 - Several boss fights are more difficult.
 Under Ground's boss now has the rocks bounce at unpredictable heights, Aqua Lake's boss continually moves towards Sonic, forcing him to jump and be bounced away before the orange sphere attack, and Green Hills' boss will now sometimes combine a high leap with a low roll attack rather than just doing one or the other.
 Crystal Egg's boss is not necessarily harder, but it does not follow exactly the same attack pattern as the Master System version, i.e. if one attacks it during the optimal openings on each play, it will result in the battle playing out exactly the same every time, but those openings and thus exactly the same scenario differs for each version.